 So now you can have your chocolate chip cookies and be healthy too!
 These cookies are so good that my kids (who don’t even like spinach) know there is spinach in them and still love them.
 If you are looking for a healthy spinach cookie recipe, look no further.

-These healthy chocolate chip spinach cookies won 3rd place in the Farmers' Almanac Spinach Contest.
+These award-winning healthy chocolate chip spinach cookies were a winner in the Farmers' Almanac Spinach Contest.

 But healthy does not always mean low-fat and/or low sugar - you also have to watch the ingredients in food.
 I find manufacturers often compensate for lack of fat with extra sugar and vice versa.
 And I try to avoid artificial sweeteners, as they do not agree with me.
 So, I prefer to treat myself to desserts that are made with real, whole foods.
 And that's what these cookies are; made with spinach, pineapple and bananas, they are real food.
 And that's what I consider to be healthy.
 But be warned -they are not really low fat or sugar.
 It's all about moderation, as far as I'm concerned.